exonum/exonum-doc/src/get-started/design-overview.md

 functionality for sending and receiving transactions and blocks, services implement all business logic of the blockchain and are the main point to extend Exonum functionality.

+> As I have noted before, this may change in later versions on Exonum.
+> However, Exonum 0.10 is still going with REST API.

 Exonum services interact with the external world with the help of *endpoints*.
 A service may define 3 types of endpoints: